flosskosova/foss4g-2023/content/tutorials/session_leader.md

 #### I accidentally deleted the broadcast or I can't find it in Streamyard

 There should be a backup broadcast you can use defined on the same account.
-Make sure you give the new link to all your speakers in the session and that you warn us on info@foss4g.org so we fix the broadcast list.
+Make sure you give the new link to all your speakers in the session and that you warn us on the session leaders chat so we fix the broadcast list.

 #### Streamyard is not working